-Björk Gudmundsdottir on November 21, 1965, in Reykjavik, Iceland.
-Björk founded the band the Sugarcubes in 1986 before striking out on her own to a hugely successful solo career in 1993.
-In 2000, Bjork appeared on the big screen in the critically acclaimed film Dancer in the Dark.
-She also scored the film and won the Best Actress prize at the Cannes Film Festival for her performance.
+Born on November 21, 1965, in Reykjavik, Iceland, Björk founded the band the Sugarcubes in 1986 before striking out on her own to a hugely successful solo career in 1993.
+She's known for such albums as Debut, Post, Vespertine, Medúlla, Volta and Biophilia, and for songs like "I've Seen It All," "Human Behaviour" and "Big Time Sensuality."
+In 2000, Björk appeared in the critically acclaimed film Dancer in the Dark, which she also scored.
+She won the prize for best actress at the Cannes Film Festival and a Golden Globe nomination for her performance in the film.

-The Sugarcubes released their full-length debut, Life's Too Good, in 1988, winning a cult following in the U.K. and U.S. The final Sugarcubes album, 1992's It's It, was a collection of dance remixes of earlier material, a result of Björk's fascination with the genre.
+The Sugarcubes released their full-length debut, Life's Too Good, in 1988, winning a cult following in both the United States and United Kingdom.
+The group's final album, 1992's It's It, was a collection of dance remixes of earlier material—a result of Björk's fascination with the genre.)

-In 2000, the diminutive Icelandic pop star appeared on the big screen in the critically acclaimed film by Danish director Lars von Trier, Dancer In The Dark.
-Though it was rumored that tension grew between the director and his star, who also scored the film, Björk won the Best Actress award at the Cannes Film Festival for her performance.
-Further acclaim arrived in early 2001, when Björk and von Trier were nominated for a Best Song Academy Award for I've Seen It All.
-She made fashion history when she wore her infamous "swan dress" while performing the song at the 2001 Academy Award Ceremony.
+In 2000, the diminutive Icelandic pop star appeared on the big screen, in the critically acclaimed film Dancer in the Dark by Danish director Lars von Trier.
+Though it was rumored that tension had grown between the director and his star, who also scored the film, Björk went on to win the prize for best actress at the Cannes Film Festival and a Golden Globe nomination (best actress) for her performance.

 Björk garnered further acclaim in early 2001, when she and von Trier were nominated for an Academy Award (best song) for "I've Seen It All."
 She made fashion history when she wore her infamous "swan dress" while performing the song at the Academy Awards that same year.
 It was also in 2001 that Björk released her first album in four years, Vespertine.